October 20, 2022SAFETY AND INSPECTIONS

 Before we begin, let’s review the difference between cleaning and disinfecting.
 According to the CDC, though similar in nature, the two terms should not be confused as the same activity:

 - Cleaning: The removal of dirt and impurities, including germs, from surfaces.
 Cleaning alone does not kill germs.
-But by removing the germs, it decreases their number and therefore any risk of spreading infection.
+But removing the germs decreases their number and, therefore, any risk of spreading infection.

 - Disinfecting: The process of using chemicals to kill germs on surfaces.
 This process does not necessarily clean dirty surfaces or remove germs.
 But killing germs remaining on a surface after cleaning further reduces any risk of spreading infection.

 Coronaviruses can live on surfaces for hours in the right environment, according to the National Institutes of Health).
 So how can workplaces effectively clean and disinfect their spaces?